There was a loud rapping at the door. And another. Someone was being impatient.

 Tailfin was quiet, searching the shelves.

 Kyrnrie spotted the gold coin.
 It was small.
-By his reckoning, worth nothing like his pay.
+By his reckoning, worth nothing like his pay, or the dagger he’d stolen.
 With Tailfin’s eyes pointed in another direction, he distracted his men with a grin, gesturing with his eyebrows towards Tailfin.
 More than enough time for him to swipe the coin.
 Easy.

 After a while, Tailfin grew impatient.